childrens-bti/cavatica_api_wrappers/README.md

 ## Adding metadata from manifest file

-To add metadata to a file or list of files from a manifest, you will need a manifest file based on the templates found in the [manifest template repo](https://github.com/childrens-bti/manifest-template) and another file with a list of files and their associated Bioassay_ID.
+To add metadata to a file or list of files from a manifest, you will need a manifest file based on the templates found in the [manifest template repo](https://github.com/childrens-bti/manifest-template), the Cavatica project with files to add metadata to, and optionally as list of task ids that generated those files.
+The script will generate a metadata manifest that then must be uploaded to Cavatica to update the metadata.

+### Steps to Add Metadata
+1. Optionally create a file with task ids.
+1. Run script to generate the metadata manifest
+1. Navigate to the project page on Cavatica, click the `Files` tab
+1. Click the 3 dots and select `Edit metadata with manifest
+1. Navigate to and upload the metadata manifest file you just created

 ```bash
 python scripts/add_metatdata.py